Dailies & Weeklies Introduction

 Level layouts are the most unpredictable in consistency compared to other mechanics.
 All versions will experience different layouts from each other.
 Some variables that will usually be the same on the same version includes enemy spawns, what weapons they may drop and the location/type of chests.

 30 and 60 FPS will have different layouts even while on the same version.
-While playing 60 FPS some levels may also randomly generate with a 'B layout', which will have a different level generation and enemy spawns which effects weapon drops.
+While playing 60 FPS some levels may also randomly generate with a 'B layout', which will have a different level generation and enemy spawns which affects weapon drops.
 This is most noticeable when replaying weeklies.

 Very infrequently layouts can be different based on mutation level, which can sometimes be observed through running the weekly multiple times.
+This can also affect weapon drops, and whether chests are cursed or not.

 Weapon Seeding